Fabian2321/multimodal-fact-checking/docs/README.md

 # Documentation Overview

-Dieses Verzeichnis enthält alle wichtigen Dokumente, Berichte und Konfigurationsdateien für das Projekt.
+This directory contains all important documents, reports, and configuration files for the project.

-## Struktur
+## Structure

-- **FINAL_REPORT.md**: Ausführlicher Abschlussbericht mit allen Ergebnissen, Analysen und Empfehlungen
+- **FINAL_REPORT.md**: Comprehensive final report with all results, analyses, and recommendations
-- **COLAB_SETUP.md**: Anleitung zur Einrichtung und Nutzung der Google Colab-Umgebung
+- **COLAB_SETUP.md**: Guide for setting up and using the Google Colab environment
-- **experiment_configurations.md**: Übersicht und Beschreibung der wichtigsten Experiment-Konfigurationen
+- **experiment_configurations.md**: Overview and description of the most important experiment configurations

-## Hinweise
+## Notes
-- Die Dokumente dienen als zentrale Referenz für Ergebnisse, Setup und Reproduzierbarkeit.
+- The documents serve as central reference for results, setup, and reproducibility.
-- Für technische Details und Code siehe die Hauptordner im Projekt.
+- For technical details and code, see the main directories in the project.